 After taking possession of the land, you must obtain

 - The Conveyance deed this document shows the transfer of rights over the land to the owner

 - The possession certificate which the Builder produces at the time of possession of the land.

-Other important documents such as land due certificate, conversion order, details of electricity water and power backup, agreement by maintenance agency, car parking allotment details receipt of property tax paid by the seller, transfer certificate.
+Other important documents such as land due certificate, conversion order, details of electricity, water and power backup, agreement by maintenance agency, car parking allotment details, receipt of property tax paid by the seller, and transfer certificate.

 In India, Possession in property laws amounts to evidence of ownership.
 If a person is in adverse possession of any property for 12 years or more, then he becomes the legal owner of that property, and the original owner rights cease to exist.
 It is a possessory remedy that is recognized under the law.